-I competed in VEX Robotics for eight years across high school and college, representing teams 7701T, BLRS2, and BLRS (Purdue's competitive robotics teams).
+I competed in VEX Robotics for eight years across high school and college, representing teams 7701T, BLRS2, and BLRS.
 The work covered the full stack of robot development: mechanical design and CAD, manufacturing, and software.

 Achievements